World War 2 Nonfiction

 I'm compelled by Tuck's photos and Chief Willie's war stories to organize an excursion to Lumbaria Island, ninety minutes west of Ughele in Chief's enormous motorized dugout.
-In 1943, Lumbaria had been an American P-T base.
+In 1943, Lumbaria had been an American P-T (patrol torpedo boat) base.
 Lt.
-John F. Kennedy was stationed there.
+(Junior Grade) John F. Kennedy was stationed there.

 A sign welcomes visitors to Lumbaria Island, Rendova, Solomon Islands.

-Lumbaria Island is uninhabited, but a hand-scrawled sign confirms that President Kennedy lived here.
-Lumbaria is what World War 2 should be in the l990s: shards and scraps.
+Lumbaria Island is uninhabited, but a weathered sign confirms that President Kennedy lived here.
+Lumbaria is what World War 2 should be in the 1990s: shards and scraps.
 I photograph a rusted machine gun planted like a lawn ornament beside the sign, and tromp among slivers of cement pilings.
 The island has a war museum: a windowless one-room leaf hut.
-It?s padlocked.
+It's padlocked.
 Little else attests to that fifty-year-old war--a length of rusted pipe, man-made depressions here and there.
 No docks.
 No decrepit buildings.
 We conjure up images of JFK and his crew tying PT-109 to a now-phantom dock.
 Not far from here, in August 1943, Biuku Gasa and Aaron Kumana paddled Lt.
 Kennedy and his PT-109 crew to safety.
-Today?s Lumbaria presents none of Hollywood?s drama.
+Today's Lumbaria presents none of Hollywood's drama.
 Nor does it give me any clues as to why the war lives on here.

 We speed home in a driving squall.
 We're drenched in thirty seconds.
 I'd forgotten how cold tropical rain can be, and I recall Robert Leckie's war memoir, Helmet for My Pillow: